Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Wow, they're drawn to each other.

-Okay, then actually that, I'm glad you said that because I was really like, This is shitty that they keep showing up and being like, I found you.
+Okay, then actually, I'm glad you said that because I was really like, this is shitty that they keep showing up and being like, I found you.

 do you mean they have to like sort of put the vibe out there looking for someone or they're just like naturally

-Yeah, because you're either going to get your head cut off or you're just going to die
+You're either going to get your head cut off or you're just going to die.
+You're going to have to eventually.

 She's like, oh, what's this big book?